-2019 is already looking like a great year for movies.
-There’s something for everyone — but not every film is for all audiences.
+As we move into springtime, 2019 has something for everyone — but not every film is for all audiences.
 Depending on your point of view, AVENGERS: ENDGAME might not be a family-friendly movie.
 IT: CHAPTER TWO certainly won’t be.
 Heck, whether you’re looking to take the kids to a film or are flying solo, maybe you just want to see a film that is kind of … nice, you know?

-With a lot of new films to choose from, here are the best new family-friendly movies coming to theatres.
+With a lot of new films to choose from, here are the best new family-friendly movies in theatres and coming soon.

 Things have moved forward since we last checked in with Hiccup and the dragon Toothless.
 Hiccup now governs Berk, along with Astrid, and they’ve created a wild and beautiful home for dragons.
 But then a new dragon, thought to never exist in the first place, shows up.
 This new dragon is part of a wave of change that threatens everything our heroes have ever known.